-Parliament: Indian lawmakers attend five-day special session
+Parliament: Indian lawmakers begin five-day special session

 - Published

+Indian Prime Minister Narendra Modi has paid tribute to the country's British-era parliament ahead of a move to a new building.

-Indian lawmakers are attending a five-day special parliament session that has been called by Prime Minister Narendra Modi's government.
+He was speaking at the beginning of a five-day special parliament session that has been called by his government.

+On Tuesday, the session will shift to the new building after an event to commemorate parliament's legacy.

 The announcement of the session last month had taken opposition lawmakers by surprise.

-On Monday, Mr Modi said that the session's duration may be "short" but that it would include "historic decisions".

-According to the government, eight bills have been listed for discussion.
+According to the government, eight bills have been listed for discussion during the session - this agenda could be changed or expanded during the course of the week.

-But opposition leaders have questioned whether a special session was necessary to discuss these bills when lawmakers were set to meet later this year for the winter session of parliament.
-The government could change or expand the session's agenda during the course of the week.
+But opposition leaders have questioned whether a special session was necessary to discuss these bills when MPs are set to meet later this year for the winter session of parliament.

 Indian lawmakers usually meet for regular business thrice a year in parliament - a budget session, a monsoon session and a winter session.